fluvialjs/fluvial/packages/core/README.md

 1. Simple and straightforward API, borrowing ergonomics from language features and other similar libraries
 2. Very few dependencies (only when virtually unavoidable)
-3. Not too bulky, but not trying to be as lean or terse as possible
+3. Not too bulky, but not as lean or terse as possible
 4. Some helpful tools (such as payload handling) for handling most content
 5. Http/1.1-compatibility (which is helped greatly by Node)
 6. Eventual Http/3 compatibility once that's more mainstream and Node supports it